ChengKang520/gate-with-inhibition/giMLP_Transformers/README.md

 ### Experimental Data
 You can obtain all the six benchmarks from Tsinghua Cloud or Google Drive.
 All the datasets are well pre-processed and can be used easily.
 - GLUE.
-The General Language Understanding Evaluation (GLUE) benchmark is a collection of nine natural language understanding (NLU) tasks.
-As shown in Table 7, it includes question answering [39], linguistic acceptability [40], sentiment analysis [41], text similarity [42], paraphrase detection [43], and natural language inference (NLI) [15, 44, 45, 46, 47, 48].
-The diversity of the tasks makes GLUE very suitable for evaluating the generalization and robustness of NLU models.
+The General Language Understanding Evaluation (GLUE) benchmark is a collection of nine natural language understanding (NLU) tasks: single-sentence tasks CoLA and SST-2, similarity and paraphrasing tasks MRPC, STS-B and QQP, and natural language inference tasks MNLI, QNLI, RTE and WNLI.

-- SQuAD v1.1/v2.0 is the Stanford Question Answering Dataset (SQuAD) v1.1 and v2.0 [16, 39], two
-popular machine reading comprehension benchmarks from approximately 500Wikipedia articles with questions and answers obtained by crowdsourcing.
+- SQuAD v1.1/v2.0 is the Stanford Question Answering Dataset (SQuAD) v1.1 and v2.0, two popular machine reading comprehension benchmarks from approximately 500Wikipedia articles with questions and answers obtained by crowdsourcing.
 The SQuAD v2.0 dataset includes unanswerable questions about the same paragraphs.

-- SWAG is a large-scale adversarial dataset for the task of grounded commonsense inference, which unifies natural language inference and physically grounded reasoning [33].
+- SWAG is a large-scale adversarial dataset for the task of grounded commonsense inference, which unifies natural language inference and physically grounded reasoning.
 SWAG consists of 113k multiple choice questions about grounded situations.

 - CoNLL 2003 [34] is an English dataset consisting of text from a wide variety of sources.
 It has 4 types of named entities.

 ### Pre-trained Models Used Here